-&lt;sup>139 Evidence- District Decision Making Document
+145 Evidence- District Decision Making Document

-&lt;sup>140 Evidence- survey and DCAP review of data
+146 Evidence- survey and DCAP review of data

-&lt;sup>141 Evidence- DCAP agenda
+147 Evidence- DCAP agenda

-detail.
-Prompted by a comment on the survey, there was general discussion regarding how at the districtwide level planning is tied to budget
+for improvement.
+Each survey question and corresponding responses were discussed in detail.
+Prompted by a comment on the survey, there was general discussion regarding how at the districtwide level planning is tied to budget148

 - Administrative Technology Advisory Committee (ATAC) provides administrative support for the Colleges and District.
-Self-appraisal and assessment led to change in meeting schedule - District Council Human Resources (DCHR) facilitates hiring and works with the Academic Senate on minimum qualifications of faculty; During discussion during the meeting recommended a modification to the equivalency process - District Council on Accreditation and Planning (DCAP) is the accreditation and planning body for the District; DCAP established a workgroup in 2014 to specifically look into the implementation of SB1456 and the required data collection - District Technical Review Workgroup-Instruction (DTRW-I) provides technical support for curriculum additions and updates, degrees and certificates, and advises on instructional policies and procedures - District Technical Review Workgroup-Student Services (DTRW-SS) provides an opportunity for broad input into student services needs common at all three college and advises on student service policies and procedures - District Consultation Council advises the chancellor on matters related to student achievement and learning and reviews the Board agenda
+Self-appraisal and assessment led to change in meeting schedule 149 - District Council Human Resources (DCHR) facilitates hiring and works with the Academic Senate on minimum qualifications of faculty; During discussion during the meeting recommended a modification to the equivalency process150 - District Council on Accreditation and Planning (DCAP) is the accreditation and planning body for the District; DCAP established a workgroup in 2014 to specifically look into the implementation of SB1456 and the required data collection151 - District Technical Review Workgroup-Instruction (DTRW-I) provides technical support for curriculum additions and updates, degrees and certificates, and advises on instructional policies and procedures - District Technical Review Workgroup-Student Services (DTRW-SS) provides an opportunity for broad input into student services needs common at all three college and advises on student service policies and procedures - District Consultation Council advises the chancellor on matters related to student achievement and learning and reviews the Board agenda